What is Dual Diagnosis?

 How Many People Have Mental or Dual Diagnosis’ Disorders?

 There are probably more people than you’d ever think who have a Dual Diagnosis—millions of people, in fact!
-Yes, it is astounding that millions of people have the dual diagnosis (or co-occurring disorders, according to the National Alliance on Mental Illness).
+Yes, it is astounding that millions of people have a dual diagnosis (or co-occurring disorders, according to the National Alliance on Mental Illness).
 The National Alliance on Mental Illness also informs us: 43+ million adults in America, has experienced at least one mental illness.
 They estimated that there were 20 million people in America who had a substance abuse (drug abuse) disorder and 10.2 Million of those people had a mental disorder as well!

 This means that there are, at least 10.2 Million people in the U.S.A. who would qualify for a dual diagnosis.
 This is terrible news, right?
-Technically, yes, but help is available!
-And, times are changing!
+Technically, yes, but help is available.
+And, times are changing.

 Why treat each of the Dual Diagnosis Disorders—at Once?

 When a person endures a dual diagnosis, it is tough to treat both mental condition and alcohol or drug addiction, at the same time.
 How can one handle both at once, without losing control altogether?
 One problem is challenging enough!
-So, it is vital to find the right places or drug rehabs that know how to deal with dual diagnosis—not those regular rehabs that only handle the addiction problem—or vice versa.
+Therefore, it is vital to find the right places or drug rehabs that know how to deal with dual diagnosis—not those regular rehabs that only handle the addiction problem—or vice versa.
 This is why it is essential to seek dual diagnosis therapy for both the addiction and the disorder.

 What are the Most Frequent Dual Disorders?